waleedGeorgy/Secrets-PassportJS/README.md

     }
 });
 ```
-<i>NOTE:</i> this is not the one and only way of setting up passport authentication.
-But, the main steps would not change, only the logic the defines them (depending on your use-case).
+<i>NOTE:</i> this is not the only way of setting up passport authentication.
+Still, the core of the steps outlined above would not change that much from implementation to another, but rather the logic the defines them (depending on your use-case).